-Indeed, the building is very generously glazed with curtain wall system on all four facades.
+Indeed, the building is very generously glazed with a curtain wall system on all four facades.
 The south facade, fitted with double glazing that reduces solar radiation, is characterised by a series of broad horizontal bands made of coated steel sheet.
 These bands, closed off at each end by a vertical strip, extend beyond and frame the facade.

 Light transmission is addressed not only on the facade, but also in the interior fit-out and it induces patterns of use.
-Placed exclusively on the facades to take maximum advantage of natural lighting, all the offices, the majority of which house two to four people, are separated from the corridors by fully-glazed partitions; the gable end offices are open-plan.
+Placed exclusively on the facades to take maximum advantage of natural lighting, all of the offices, the majority of which house two to four people, are separated from the corridors by fully-glazed partitions; the gable end offices are open-plan.
 This allows natural light to penetrate to the heart of the building and in certain instances to have a dual visual orientation.

-When daylight becomes insufficient, the lights automatically take over when a human presence is also detected.
+When daylight becomes insufficient, the lights automatically take over when human presence is also detected.
 The lighting fixtures are incorporated in the suspended ceilings; there is no provision for desk lamps.

 Between floors 1 and 2 and between floors 3 and 4, shafts are provided to create airy volumes and break up the linearity of the storeys.
 Where these shafts are located, there are double-height relaxation areas.